 Thus, the big lie is that the United States, under the Trump administration, is becoming the Grinch of green card immigration.
 It’s a nice leftist narrative, sure to bring radicals into the streets with Soros-paid-for placards, but it isn’t accurate, nor is it a fair assessment of the situation.

-But then again, when did facts ever matter to the left?We value your comments!
-Please weigh in on our comment section below.
+But then again, when did facts ever matter to the left?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com